27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} \zeta &= \frac{2}{\sqrt{3}}\left(\frac{\partial u_3}{\partial x_2} - \frac{\partial u_2}{\partial x_3}\right),\tag{27.49}\label{eq:hex_curl_symm_0}\\ \zeta &= \frac{2}{\sqrt{3}}\left(\frac{\partial u_1}{\partial x_3} - \frac{\partial u_3}{\partial x_1}\right),\tag{27.50}\label{eq:hex_curl_symm_1}\\ \zeta &= \frac{2}{\sqrt{3}}\left(\frac{\partial u_2}{\partial x_1} - \frac{\partial u_1}{\partial x_2}\right).\tag{27.51}\label{eq:hex_curl_symm_2} \end{align} \]

-With the main theorem of vector analysis one can get the vector field $\mathbf{v}$ in the form
+Using the fundamental theorem of vector analysis one can write the vector field $\mathbf{v}$ in the form

 \[ \begin{align} \mathbf{v} = \mathbf{k}\times\nabla\psi + \nabla\chi \end{align} \]